 About the 2020 AP Exams

-The 2020 AP Exams weres developed in close consultation with higher ed faculty, as AP Exams are every year.
-Students’ work will be scored by our network of college faculty and AP readers and reported on a 1–5 scale, where 3 and higher indicates preparedness for success on subsequent coursework in the discipline.
+The 2020 AP Exams were developed in response to school closures in the wake of covid-19 and in close consultation with higher ed faculty, as AP Exams are every year.
+Students’ work were scored by our network of college faculty and AP readers and reported on a 1–5 scale, where 3 and higher indicates preparedness for success on subsequent coursework in the discipline.

-- Length: For most subjects, the exams are 45 minutes long, plus an additional 5 minutes for uploading.
+- Length: For most subjects, the exams were 45 minutes long, plus an additional 5 minutes for uploading.

 - General Exam Format: We developed secure, online free-response exams for each course.
-Most exams have one or two free-response questions, and each question will be timed separately.
-Students will need to write and submit their responses within the allotted time for each question.
+Most exams consisted of one or two free-response questions, and each question was timed separately.
+Students wrote and submitted their responses within the allotted time for each question.

-- Courses with Portfolio-Based Assesment: The Art and Design: 2D; Art and Design: 3D; Computer Science Principles; Drawing; Research; and Seminar courses will use portfolio submissions, and will not have a separate online exam.
-All are due May 26, 2020 at 11:59 p.m. eastern time.
+- Courses with Portfolio-Based Assessment: The Art and Design: 2D; Art and Design: 3D; Computer Science Principles; Drawing; Research; and Seminar courses continued to use the original through-course assessments and did not have a separate online exam.

-- World Language & Culture Exams: Students will complete two listening and speaking tasks (interpersonal and presentational communication-focused) consistent with free-response questions previous AP Exams.
+- World Language & Culture Exams: Students completed two listening and speaking tasks (interpersonal and presentational communication-focused) consistent with free-response questions previous AP Exams.

 Credit & Placement Recommendations

-In this tumultuous year, the overwhelming majority of institutions we have spoken to have committed to honoring AP credit and placement policies they already have in place.
-Since our March 20 announcement on the digital AP Exams, in addition to individual institutions making this public statement of support, many states and systems of higher education have also publicly committed to awarding credit or placement in 2020 based on their existing policies.
+During the unprecedented events of 2020, the overwhelming majority of institutions we have spoken to have committed to honoring AP credit and placement policies already in place.
+In addition, many states and systems of higher education have also publicly committed to awarding credit or placement in 2020 based on their existing policies.

 To that end we have developed materials you can use.